Patch-based Medical Image Segmentation using Matrix Product State Tensor Networks: Introduction

-In this work, we propose a tensor network based image segmentation method that operates on image patches.
-The image patches are first flattened to 1D vectors and individual pixels are transformed with local feature maps.
-The flattened vectors with increased local features are lifted to an exponentially high dimensional feature space and a decision hyper-plane that classifies pixels into foreground and background classes is approximated using tensor networks.
-This approach has similarities to other classical pixel classification methods used for segmentation that operate in a hand-crafted feature space~\citep{soares2006retinal,vermeer2011automated}.
+{In this work, we present the {\em strided tensor network} which is a tensor network based medical image segmentation method.
+The segmentation is performed on image patches by approximating {\em linear} pixel classification rules using tensor networks.
+This approach has similarities to other classical pixel classification methods used for segmentation such as ~\citet{soares2006retinal,vermeer2011automated} that operate in a hand-crafted feature space.
 The key difference of the proposed method is that it does not require designed features that encode domain specific knowledge.
-These models are able to learn the {\em linear} hyper-planes from data, resulting in segmentation performance that is competitive with state-of-the-art CNN-based models.
 Further, the proposed model can be trained in an end-to-end manner in a supervised learning set-up by backpropagating a relevant loss function.
-As the tensor network is weight-shared across the non-overlapping image patches, we interpret this as a form of strided operation, resulting in the proposed {\em strided tensor network} model for image segmentation.
-We experiment on four biomedical imaging datasets: to segment nuclei from microscopy images of multi-organ tissues, lungs from chest X-rays (CXR), retinal blood vessels from RGB images and brain tumours from 3D magnetic resonance imaging (MRI) data.
-We compare the strided tensor network with relevant baselines, including deep learning models, and demonstrate that the tensor network based model can yield similar performance compared to CNN-based models with fewer resources in the 2D segmentation tasks.
-Our experiments show that the strided tensor network model does not fare well in the 3D segmentation task; these negative results are presented and discussed with further ideas for improvement.
+This work is based on the preliminary work in~\citet{selvan2021segmenting}, which was the first formulation of tensor networks for image segmentation\footnote{\citet{selvan2021segmenting} was presented at the 27th international conference on Information Processing in Medical Imaging (IPMI), June 28th – June 30th, 2021}.
+The key contributions, different from \citet{selvan2021segmenting}, in this work are: \begin{enumerate}\itemsep-0.5em \item Investigation of tensor network based 3D segmentation method \item Novel hybrid segmentation method that combines CNNs and tensor networks \item Discussions on different local feature maps \item Comprehensive evaluation on three diverse 2D datasets \item Experiments on a 3D dataset \item Additional baseline methods for comparisons \end{enumerate}}